DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 **Partial Darkness:** When making a Detection or Investigation Check in partial darkness, draw with the Lower Hand.
 For example...

 - A dark alley in a city with some light spilling over from a nearby street.
 - An underground room with some candles burning lightly.

 **Full Darkness:** When making a Detection or Investigation Check in full darkness, draw with the Lower Hand (3).
 For example...

 - A moonless night in the countryside without any light source.
 - Descending into a cave without a light source.

 #### Cover

 When a creature moves to a position that makes it more difficult to hit them, they will gain the effects of cover.

 **Partially Covered**: When a creature is still visible behind something but it is still reasonable to hit them.
 While partially covered the creature gains +1 AR.

-*Examples of Partially Covered*:
+For example...

 - Standing directly between another creature and an attacker.
 - Standing behind a crate or barrel that is half the creature's height.

 **Fully Covered**: when a creature is nearly impossible to see behind something and it is unlikely to land a hit on them.
 While fully covered, the creature gains +2 AR.

-*Examples of Fully Covered*:
+For example...

 - Crouching below a crate that is half the creature's height.
 - Standing behind a pillar or wall that is taller than the creature.